OwenBrotherwood/loopback-example-passport/README.md

 # loopback-example-passport

+WITH LDAP :)

+Notes:
+Anonymous Bind and not allowed: some Microsoft AD Installations do not allow anonymous bind
+Bind: if the Bind credentials are wrong, no log so watch out
+SearchFilter: is important.

+br Owen Brotherwood

 LoopBack example for [loopback-passport](https://github.com/strongloop/loopback-passport) module.
 It demonstrates how to use LoopBack's user/userIdentity/userCredential models and [passport](http://passportjs.org) to interact with other auth providers.